Approximations of Geometrically Ergodic Reversible Markov Chains: Proof of and

-The work of Roberts et al.\ \cite{roberts1998convergence} (see also \cite{breyer2001}) is also motivated by numerical rounding errors.
+The work of \citet{roberts1998convergence} (see also \citet{breyer2001}) is also motivated by numerical rounding errors.
 The perturbed kernel is assumed to be derived from the original kernel by a \textit{round-off function}, which e.g.\ maps the input to nearest multiple of $2^{-31}$.
-In such cases, the new state space is at most countable while old state space may have been uncountable and so the resulting chains have mutually singular marginal distributions at all finite times and mutually singular stationary distributions (if they have stationary distributions at all).
-The results of \cite{roberts1998convergence} require the analysis of Lyapunov drift conditions and drift functions (which we will avoid by working in an appropriate $L_2$ space).
-The key assumptions in \cite{roberts1998convergence} are: the original kernel is geometrically ergodic, and $V$ is a Lyapunov drift function for the original kernel; the original and perturbed transition kernels are close in the $V$-norm; the perturbed kernel is defined via a round-off function with round-off error uniformly sufficiently small; and $\log V$ is uniformly continuous.
-The main results of the paper are: if the perturbed kernel is sufficiently close in the $V$-norm then geometric ergodicity is preserved; if the drift function, $V$, can be chosen so that $\log V$ is uniformly continuous and if the round-off errors can be made arbitrarily small then the kernels can be made arbitrarily close in the $V$-norm; explicit bounds on the total variation distance between the approximate finite-time sampling distribution and the true stationary distribution; and sufficient conditions for the approximating stationary distribution to be arbitrarily close in total variation to the true stationary distribution.
+In such cases, the new state space is at most countable while the old state space may have been uncountable and so the resulting chains have mutually singular marginal distributions at all finite times and mutually singular stationary distributions (if they have stationary distributions at all).
+The results of \citep{roberts1998convergence} require the analysis of Lyapunov drift conditions and drift functions (which we will avoid by working in an appropriate $L_2$ space).
+The key assumptions in \citep{roberts1998convergence} are: the original kernel is geometrically ergodic, and $V$ is a Lyapunov drift function for the original kernel; the original and perturbed transition kernels are close in the $V$-norm; the perturbed kernel is defined via a round-off function with round-off error uniformly sufficiently small; and $\log V$ is uniformly continuous.
+The main results of the paper include that: if the perturbed kernel is sufficiently close in the $V$-norm then geometric ergodicity is preserved; if the drift function, $V$, can be chosen so that $\log V$ is uniformly continuous and if the round-off errors can be made arbitrarily small then the kernels can be made arbitrarily close in the $V$-norm; explicit bounds on the total variation distance between the approximate finite-time sampling distribution and the true stationary distribution; and sufficient conditions for the approximating stationary distribution to be arbitrarily close in total variation to the true stationary distribution.
+They also prove results that do not require closeness in the $V$-norm, or even absolute continuity of the perturbed transitions; in such cases they show that a suitable drift condition on the original chain together with a uniformly small round-off error yields perturbed chains which are geometrically ergodic, and that the stationary measure varies continuously under such perturbations in the topology of weak convergence.